 - Click the Start button , click Control Panel, click Clock, Language, and Region, and then click Date and Time.

 - Click the Internet Time tab, and then click Change settings.
-If you are prompted for an administrator password or confirmation, type the password or provide confirmation.
+If the system ask for Administrator password, then you may need to enter it.

 - Click Automatically synchronize with an Internet time server, select a time server, and then click OK.